Iran's supreme leader says protesters are 'ruining their own streets' to please Trump

 "I'm not sure that it would be appropriate at this point to do that as president," Trump said.
 "I think that we should let everybody go out there, and we see who emerges."

-Speaking in an interview with Sean Hannity aired Thursday night on Fox News, Trump went as far as to suggest 86-year-old Supreme Leader Ayatollah Ali Khamenei may be looking to leave Iran.
+Speaking in an interview with Sean Hannity aired Thursday night on Fox News, Trump went as far as to suggest Khamenei may want to leave Iran.

 "He's looking to go someplace," Trump said.
 "It's getting very bad."